syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDataGrid/RowDragAndDrop.md

 ## Cancel dropping of particular row

-Dropping can be canceled for a particular row by handling the `QueryRowDragging` event using conditions based on `QueryRowDraggingReason`.
+Dropping of a particular row can be canceled using `QueryRowDraggingReason` argument of the `QueryRowDragging` event handler.

 {% tabs %}
 {% highlight c# %}